yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/payment-status.md

 next:
   description: ''
 ---
 To monitor payments, you can use one of the monitoring status solutions provided by Yuno.
-You can use on of two options:
+You can use one of two options:

 * **Status**: You can use the Status SDK to update the user about the payment process.
 It provides visual information for customers.
 * **Status Lite**: You can use the Status Lite SDK to get info about the current payment status.
 However, the Status Lite does not mount any element.

 Both solutions initialize the same way.
-After adding the Yuno SDK to your system and creating an instance, check the desired status solution to learn how to use it.
+After adding the Yuno SDK to your system and creating an instance, see the desired status solution to learn how to use it.

 ## Step 1: Include the library in your project.

 Ensure the Yuno SDK file is included in your webpage before closing the `<body>` tag.
-Refer to the example below:
+See the example below:

 ```html
 <script src="https://sdk-web.y.uno/v1.1/main.js"></script>